 - Cleanse your genital area before sex.

 - Consider hormone therapy: Speak with your physician about how your hormonal changes could be impacting your risk of UTIs.
 Some physicians recommend estrogen supplements to help.

-Sex and UTIs: Increased sexual activity is one of the top reasons women contract urinary tract infections (UTIs).
+Sex & UTIs: Increased sexual activity is one of the top reasons women contract urinary tract infections (UTIs).
 Read on for some handy tips to reduce your risk of getting UTIs from sex.

 Diabetes & UTIs: If you’re a person with Type 2 diabetes, your risk of developing UTIs may be even higher than non-diabetics.
 Click here for some prevention tips to reduce your risk of getting UTIs.

-Limited Mobility, Injuries and UTIs: If you have mobility issues or are bedridden, following a spinal cord injury (SCI) for example, you may be at higher risk of getting UTIs.
-Find out how you can prevent them!
+Limited Mobility, Injuries & UTIs: If you have mobility issues or are bedridden, following a spinal cord injury for example, you may be at higher risk of getting UTIs.
+Find out how to prevent them!

-Elderly and UTIs: Learn more about your options to both treat and prevent recurrent UTIs.
+Elderly & UTIs: Learn more about your options to both treat and prevent recurrent UTIs.

 Uriexo: To learn more about Uriexo, click here.